Skip to Main Content

 • The peer reviewers check the manuscript for accuracy and assess the validity of the research methodology and procedures.

 • Most often they suggest revisions.
-If they find the article lacking in scholarly validity and rigor, the manuscript is rejected.
+If the article lacks scholarly validity and rigor, the manuscript is rejected.